Awaitingprof/Malaria-in-Africa/README.md

  Data Visualization

  ### Data Cleaning
- The dataset was downloaded in CSV(Comma Separated Values) format, and I converted it to excel format.
-The duplicated data was removed, and some special characters  were eliminated using find and replace in Full documentation is available at https://ebenezeradebiyi.wixsite.com/laconic-data/post/data-analysis-project-analysis-of-malaria-in-africa-from-2007-to-2017
+ The dataset was downloaded in CSV(Comma Separated Values) format, and I converted it to Excel format.
+The duplicated data was removed, and some special characters  were eliminated using find and replace Full documentation is available at https://ebenezeradebiyi.wixsite.com/laconic-data/post/data-analysis-project-analysis-of-malaria-in-africa-from-2007-to-2017

  ### Data Analysis
- The dataset was imported into Sequel (SQL) and analysed.
+ The dataset was imported into Sequel (SQL) and analyzed.
 The codes are shown below. select * from [dbo].[Africa$]

 /*  Total Country */